 Friday TV and Derek Banner's company BUMP established a working relationship between 2005 - 2007 during which BUMP pitched a number of TV format proposals to Friday TV, including Minute Winner, Celebrity Birthday, Papa Can Dance (About the oldies), Luxury Trap (Lyxfallan), etc. The two companies signed an agreement on one of the formats "Celebrity Birthday", and Friday TV was to further develop "Celebrity Birthday" to a full format and pitch and sell the format to third parties worldwide.

-In an email to Friday TV's Jock Millgårdh in 2007 Derek Banner sent another fourteen page extended derivative version of "Minute Winner", entitled "Read Your Fortune", which he created in 2004, a year after creating "Minute Winner", which presented details such as "million dollar prize", "ten sample games", "increasing prize ladder", "trying the games at home", "Christmas edition", "Games in schools", etc.
+In an email to Friday TV's Jock Millgårdh in 2007 Derek Banner sent another fourteen page extended derivative version of "Minute Winner", entitled "Read Your Fortune", which he created in 2004, a year after creating "Minute Winner".
+The new format provided details such as "million dollar prize", "ten sample games", "increasing prize ladder", "trying the games at home", "Christmas edition", "Games in schools", etc.

-Jock Millgårdh and Mattias Olsson further developed in 2007 MInute To Win It using details from the derivative version "Read Your Fortune".
+In 2007 Jock Millgårdh and Mattias Olsson further developed Derek Banner's gameshow proposal "Minute Winner - Minute To Win It" and used details from its derivative version "Read Your Fortune", making what's called an "hybrid".
 They made an animated promo video and in 2009 they pitched the gameshow concept to NBC.

 NBC aired "Minute To Win It" the following year in 2010.
 The gameshow was later adapted in seventy territories, distributed by NBCUniversal and Endemol Shine International.
 "Minute To Win It" was awarded FRAPA's title of "World's most sold gameshow" in 2011 and 2012.

 In an email to Jock Millgårdh and Friday TV's CEO and co-founder Estelle Bodén in September 2011 Derek Banner and BUMP inquired about "Minute To Win It" and demanded royalties.
 After a number of email exchange Friday TV informed that their and Metronome's Legal Counsel Eva-Lotta Almkvist will contact Derek Banner.
-The legal teams of NBCuniversal in US and Shine TV Limited in Uk also confirmed in separate emails that Metronome and Friday TV were resolving the matter.
+Meanwhile the legal teams of NBCuniversal in US and Shine TV Limited in UK also confirmed in separate emails that Metronome and Friday TV were resolving the matter.

-In the same weeks Derek Banner discovered links to agreement files stemming from Metronome and Friday TV's Internet servers in Stockholm, agreement files created in Swedish language.
+In the same weeks Derek Banner discovered links to two agreement files stemming from Metronome and Friday TV's Internet servers in Stockholm, created in Swedish language.
 Below is an English translation:

 file:/// w // Metronome / Agreement / Agreement Documentation / Friday TV / MINUTE WINNER - You got one minute to win it!